Clear the Way: Tips for Shoveling Snow Safely

 Little Boy in Warm Clothes Shoveling Snow

-If you’ve spent even a few minutes behind a snow shovel, you know how exhausting and labor intensive it can be.
+If you’ve spent even a few minutes behind a snow shovel, you know how exhausting and labor-intensive it can be.
 According to Harvard Medical School’s “Calories Burned…” chart, shoveling snow burns approximately 223 calories every 30 minutes (for a person weighing 155 lbs).
 That’s a serious workout!
-But unfortunately, many homeowners do not think about the fact that it is a vigorous form of exercise – which leads to potentially dangerous situations.
+Unfortunately, many homeowners don’t realize that shoveling snow safely requires preparation and awareness since it’s such a vigorous form of exercise.
+We have tips to get you shoveling snow safely is crucial to avoid injury, as it can be a surprisingly strenuous activity if not approached with caution.
+Here are a few stats that may surprise you:

 • Between 1990 and 2006, approximately 195,000 people in the United States were treated in a hospital emergency room as a result of shoveling injuries.